ZahraHeydari/Android-Clean-Architecture-MVVM-Hilt-RX/README.md

 At a glance:

 - Created a list of Album
-- In the Item of each Album, showed user name.
+- In the Item of each Album, showed Album name.
 - When user taps on Album, new page will be shown which includes list of photos.
 - when user taps on photo, show image bigger through transition.
 - Were Written tests to completely cover Exceptions/Expectations